hrbrmstr/wand/README.md

 -   `incant` : returns the "magic" metadata of the files in the input vector (as a data frame)

-The following data sets are included:

--   (eventually will be an internal mime types db)

 ### Installation

 ``` r